 It was a huge financial risk, but thanks to the planning and manpower of SNC students and Reynolds’ experience and relationships within the music business, Lost Sierra Hoedown’s inaugural year was successful.
 “That first year was really a combining of our two circles of people we knew and it spread from there,” Reynolds said.

-It’s now spread to the fifth year and that initial small group of organizers and attendees has grown into a sustainable community whose values have only become more steadfast as time has passed.
+It’s now spread to the seventh year and that initial small group of organizers and attendees has grown into a sustainable community whose values have only become more steadfast as time has passed.
 Proceeds from the Lost Sierra Hoedown continue to benefit Johnsville Historic Ski Bowl and its partners Plumas Ski Club and Plumas Eureka State Park.
 SNC alumni and students still make up a portion of the event’s workforce, much of it through volunteering, and attendees are strongly encouraged to unplug from daily life and connect with both the beautiful environment and the people around them.
 The Hoedown has made its wishes very clear: go outside, make some friends, dance around, appreciate what you have.

 This communal vibe certainly isn’t quarantined to the audience.
 Many of the bands and musicians who come to the Hoedown have been multiple times, some have attended every year, and Reynolds likens them all to being a part of one large family.
 Collaborations between artists is the norm not the exception and fans are seen as a natural extension of both the show and greater musical experience.
 Reynolds has done everything in his power to make sure communal deterrents such as VIP and Artist sections are not a part of the Hoedown.